automenta/mb7/doc/README.vsn.md

 ### Decentralized Sharing: A Boundless Network

-SemanticScribe thrives on a decentralized network, letting NObjects leap across boundaries.
+Netention thrives on a decentralized network, letting NObjects leap across boundaries.
 A `"public"` tag broadcasts an NObject to everyone; a `"share"` tag sends it to a friend.
 Matches happen locally or globally, weaving a web of shared creativity.